algorider111/stl-luvk-notes/stl_intro.md

-Understood.
-Here’s a professional version of your STL intro notes without any emojis:

----

 # C++ STL – Overview Notes

 The **Standard Template Library (STL)** in C++ is a powerful library providing **generic, reusable, and efficient components** for data structures and algorithms.